 - Attacks: The angriest bird will instigate an attack against any intruders it perceives, though this action is usually after other anger displays have not had the desired effect.
 Lunging at the intruder, fighting with wings and bill pecks, chasing after it in flight, and dive bombing are all attack behaviors angry birds will use.
 In flocks, angry birds may even mob intruders all at once.

 Depending on the bird species and how effective each behavior is against the perceived threat, birds may use more than one angry behavior at a time to try to discourage intruders.

 Dealing With an Angry Bird

 Birders who notice a bird's angry behavior can use those clues to learn more about what is going on.
-Birds that are mobbing one specific location, for example, may have spotted a predator such as a feral cat, perched hawk or roosting owl.
+Birds that are mobbing one specific location, for example, may have spotted a predator such as a feral cat, perched hawk, or roosting owl.
 A defensive, angry bird on a bird feeder might indicate low seed supplies, or an individual upset bird might be a clue to a nearby nest they feel is threatened.
 Fighting birds can indicate territorial disputes or mating confrontations, especially during the spring mating season.

 When you see an angry bird, taking steps to reduce the bird's agitation can benefit all birds in the area.
 Chasing away a predator or refilling extra bird feeders can be helpful, but birders should also be aware that it may be their presence that is irritating the bird.
 If the bird continues to be agitated, it may not take care of its chicks, forage for food, preen, or engage in other behaviors necessary for its survival.
 If that is the case, the best response is to back carefully and slowly away, leaving the bird in peace.